mbreughe/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I faced several issues during the project of which I learend some useful lessons:
+I faced several issues during the project of which I learned some useful lessons:
 1. Visualize every step of the pipeline.
 This helps debugging.
 Initially, I didn't overlay my warped image with the polynomials that I found.
-I spent lots of time finetuning other parameters, only to find out that I was plotting polynomials from top to bottom of the image instead of vice versa.
+I spent lots of time finetuning other parameters, only to find out that I was plotting polynomials from top to bottom of the image instead of bottom to top (resulting in very weird looking lanes).
 2. Having a sort of sanity check in place is really helpful.
-It is tough to perfectly cover every single image.
+It is tough to perfectly cover every single frame.
 If you can tell the program something about the quality of lane detection, detection in previous frames can at least be a backup.

 Improvements:
-* Finding around previously perfectly detected lane lines could improve the accuracy of my lane detection.
+* Searching around previously perfectly detected lane lines could improve the accuracy of my lane detection.
 Currently, I redo the searching for every frame.
 * I've spent a lot of time tuning the various paramerers manually (sobel parameters, color thresholds, window sizes).
 A more structural approach would be helpful here.
 E.g., a GUI where you can turn knobs and see the impact on the detection and various intermediate steps.